Shawabty of Queen Nasalsa

 Not On View

-This is a head and torso fragment of a shawabty belonging to Queen Nasalsa.
-When complete, this type consists of a female figure wearing the queen’s vulture headdress over the tripartite wig.
-The vulture’s head is broken off.
+This is a shawabty belonging to Queen Nasalsa.
+The object was broken in one large piece and fifteen small pieces and is not mended.
+The head and one lappet are broken into the fifteen small pieces.
+The female figure wears the queen’s vulture headdress over the tripartite wig but the vulture’s head is broken off.
 This mummiform shape does not have a back pillar or base.
-There are typically seven horizontal lines of incised text encircling the body but none remain as the object was broken at the first register line.
+There are seven horizontal lines of incised text encircling the body.
 The text is framed and there is a narrow blank area up the center of the back.
 The text is painted black.
 Here the hands are opposed and the arms are not crossed.
-In the right hand the figure holds a whip or flail and the left hand holds a short, straight stick.
-There is no seedbag.
-There are small chips on the back of the wig.
+In each hand the figure holds a hoe.
+In addition the left hand holds a cord to a seed bag which is slung over the left shoulder.

 From Nubia (Sudan), Nuri, Pyramid 24 (tomb of Queen Nasalsa).
 1918: excavated by the Harvard University–Boston Museum of Fine Arts Expedition; assigned to the MFA in the division of finds by the government of the Sudan.